ZRR1498/get-resources/README.md

         MAIN_APP_URL='http://127.0.0.1:8000/main-service/get-data/'

 ## Application launch
-Run the following command in a terminal:
+Run the following command in a terminal from the root directory of the project:

     docker-compose up